visualopsholdings/tinylogo/README.md

 - Track down bug that stopped sketches working on the esp32
 - add in ability use directives to replace values in .lgo files

+### 31 Jun 2023
+- Start work for allowing sketches to be inlined for large hardware